DataDog/datadog-cloudformation-resources/README.md

 ## Resources available

-The following Datadog resources can be register within your AWS account, refer to their specific documentation to see how to configure them:
+The following Datadog resources can be registered within your AWS account, refer to their specific documentation to see how to configure them:

 | Resource                | Name                          | Description                                                                                                                                                    |
 |-------------------------|-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|